stridecolossus/jove-blog/blog/part-4-models/panama.md

 With the LTS release of JDK 21 the FFM library was elevated to a preview feature (rather than requiring an incubator build) and much more information and tutorials started to appear online, so it was high time to replace JNA with the more future proofed (and safer) FFM solution.

-The following section analyses the requirements for the refactoring work.
-The remaining sections iteratively integrate the FFM solution into the existing code base.
+In the next section the requirements are documented and analysed to determine the scope of the refactoring work.
+The following sections iteratively integrate FFM into the existing code base.

 ---